As so many writers have discovered, online publishing opens new doors.

 Sure, keep writing books, and like Golding, one might become your Lord of the Flies.
 But while you wait, look for ways to leverage the tools at your fingertips to add to your writing income.

-There are so many opportunities for writers today.
+There are so many opportunities for writers to publish their writing today.

 Ghostwriting, online content writing, freelance article writing, guest writing, and professional blogging, just to name a few.